 NOTE 2: E2e protected RTP sessions and/or media streams are set-up without IMS-ALG support, which means that such sessions can be set-up in networks not providing the IMS-ALG functionality in the P-CSCF.

-Figure 9: Terminating call flow for e2e case using SDES
+Figure7.3.2-1: Terminating call flow for e2e case using SDES

 The IMS UE performs an IMS terminating session set-up according to 3GPP TS 23.228 [3], with modifications as described in the following.